rodrigoelp/little-stories/Unlikely adventures/41-Chapter-41.md

 Ishmael once again felt drawn away from the world of mending and patching - *"Huh?
 Yes, yes, love you too.
 Go!"* - retiring once more to the inner parts of his mind.

-Amelia and Tracy knew quite well why Ishmael repeated Sunny's statement, but in all fairness, it was Ishmael's fault; he never tried to correct Sunny pronunciation.
-He said it was adorable nuances due to lack of adaptation.
+Amelia and Tracy knew quite well why Ishmael repeated Sunny's statement, but in all fairness, it was Ishmael's fault; he never tried to correct Sunny pronunciation because he found those little mistakes adorable.
 That thought made the girls remember the day Sunny arrived into their world, shifting his hair our of his rugged face and slightly crooked smile, maybe missing a teeth as he rode a coelacanth surfing the waves.
 They remember that wink he gave them with his careless attitude for self preservation followed by an ‘Olé!’

 They didn't know what olé meant, perhaps it meant ‘Help me, I have found myself in front of this terrible beast about to maul me to death, but I am handsome’, the exclamation mark may have been translated to ‘marry me!’ if they ever wrote a dictionarium manuale from Sunny's common language.
 It was a sweet memory that slowly turned sour, for them, when they realised the olé was destined to Ishmael.